ibm-cloud-docs/containers/storage-cos-install.md

 {: pre}

 `quotaLimit`
 :   A quota limit sets the maximum amount of storage (in bytes) available for a bucket.
 If you set this option to `true`, then when you create PVCs, the quota on buckets created by those PVCs is equal to the PVC size.
+The default value is `true`.

 `allowCrossNsSecret`
 :   By default, the plug-in searches for the Kubernetes secret in namespaces other than the PVC namespace.
 If you set this option to `false` the plug-in searches for the Kubernetes secret in only the PVC namespace.
+The default value is `true`.

 Example `helm install` command for Windows.